shadysinha/phone-pe-gv-adder/README.md

    * Tap **Build Number** 7 times to unlock Developer Options.
    * Go to **Developer Options** and enable **USB Debugging** (Xiaomi/Oppo users must also enable *USB Debugging - Security Settings*).
 3. **Connect via USB:** Ensure your phone is connected to your laptop and running `adb devices` shows your authorized device.
+4. Make csv file of name vouchers.csv and keep the codes you want to add in there.
+5. Keep in mind per day only 10 gvs can be added
 ---

 ## 📂 Repository Structure